 Health and Safety Plan for Environmental Construction

 A construction health and safety plan (or HASP) is an organized program that aids to prevent accidents and injuries during work.
 In the environmental engineering industry, workers are exposed to numerous safety hazards on-site.
 For example: heavy equipment; drilling machinery with pinch points; slip and trip hazards; open trenches; and more.
-A HASP also accounts for the potential hazards by exposure to suspect chemicals of concerns.
+A HASP also accounts for the potential hazards by exposure to suspect chemicals of concern.
 As a result, companies prepare and maintain a site-specific health and safety plan, for each project and scope of work.
-Moreover, a comprehensive HASP also helps companies stay compliance with labor laws and regulations.
-Updated March 12, 2020.
+Moreover, a comprehensive HASP also helps companies stay compliant with labor laws and regulations.
+Updated January 8, 2021.

 Field Safety Auditing

 Safely Forward also includes a field-auditing and coaching system, which constructively monitors workers on the job.
 The goal is to eliminate dangerous habits by workers, and systematically replace them with the safest methodologies.
 In like fashion, worker application of the best-practices are also rewarded to encourage continued health and safety plan management.

 Today, there are a wide range of safety management procedures for employers (as well as their employees) to implement.
 In fact, companies that emphasize on a construction health and safety plan culture are highly recognized via social medias.
 The reputation of a company that aims to protect the lives of its workers, and their families, goes a long way in modern society.

 Some best practices for construction health and safety plan management are: